 I took the course in May of 2020.
-The course is subject to periodic updating, so certain exercises may or may not be included in futures programs.
+The course is subject to periodic updating, so certain exercises may or may not be included in future programs.

-Update in 2022: I still review the material I received in this course.
+As of 2022, I still review and refer to the material I received in this course.